capedwarf/capedwarf-openshift/README.md

    Operation takes a while to complete, OpenShift node is pulling in CapeDwarf.

-1. Open your sample app in a web browser at MyGaeApp-\<your domain name\>.rhcloud.com, first time it takes about a minute to load all dependent modules.
+1. Open your sample app in a web browser at mygaeapp-\<your domain name\>.rhcloud.com, first time it takes about a minute to load all dependent modules.

 License
 -------